reimagined/resolve/docs/middleware.md

 See to the [Personal Data](https://github.com/reimagined/resolve/tree/dev/examples/ts/personal-data) application for example middleware implementation.

-## Command Handler Middleware
+## Command Middleware

-A command handler middleware function has the following structure:
+A command middleware function has the following structure:

 ```js
 const commandMiddleware = (next) => (